carnarez/slidev-init/README.md

 A few tools I do not deem necessary to install on my machine and clutter it.
+Act as a reminder of where to find what too.